 So, where do you start?

-Leaving a PEO takes time, planning, and effort.
-However, a good service provider will help with the onboarding process to ensure that your services are not affected by the switch.
+Switching to a new PEO takes time, planning, and effort.
+However, a good service provider with a dedicated implementation specialist will help with the onboarding process to ensure that your services are not affected by the switch.
 Ensure that the service provider you pick has the benefits that you lacked in the earlier one.

-ScalePEO offers a wide range of HR services, including benefits, compliance services, payroll, and human resource management, all packaged into one service.
+ScalePEO offers a wide range of solutions for outsourcing HR, including benefits, compliance services, payroll, and human resource management, all packaged into one service.
 We tailor the services to meet your unique business model and staffing needs.
 Grow your business today by switching to our platform today.